 - The more affected areas may have to have professional power washing.

 - Scoop and dispose of waste promptly.
 Irrigate the area locally but don’t wash solid excrement away.
 This will only spread the waste across a larger area.

 - In drier seasons, it is fine to leave solid waste to harden before pulling it off.
-During wet weather, take out all residue right away to stop the residue from setting.
+During wet weather, take out all waste right away to stop the solids from breaking down.

 - You have to assume your pets are urinating in your yard, so make sure to treat the full spot when cleaning and deodorizing.
 Many cleaning products require one gallon per 500 square feet of synthetic turf to provide the right level of saturation.
 Use the sprinkler setting on your average hose attachments to disperse water over the site to bring the product down below the turf.

-- How much refuse and use of the spot indicates how often the area should be groomed.
+- How much waste and use of the spot indicates how often the area should be groomed.
 One dog might only demand weekly sanitation while other dogs may require daily sanitation.